-Add ¾ cup mayonnaise, ¼ cup sour cream, 1 tsp minced garlic, 2 tbsp gochujang and salt to taste in a medium size mixing bowl.
+Add ¾ cup mayonnaise, ¼ cup sour cream, 1 teaspoon minced garlic, 2 tablespoon gochujang and salt to taste in a medium size mixing bowl.

 Mix it well using a small wire whisk.
 Chill for 2 hours in the fridge and serve.

 A Korean red chili paste, Gochujang is commonly used in Korean cooking to spice up the dishes.
 This thick and sticky paste is prepared with glutinous rice, fermented soybeans, red chili pepper flakes, salt, and sometimes sweeteners.

 Due to its fermented nature, Gochujang adds a pungent flavor along with a spicy taste in the recipes.
 The spice level can be different depending upon the various brands, so select the paste according to your spice level.

 If you can get your hands on Korean mayo or Kewpie Japanese mayonnaise, it complements the Gochujang really well.
 They might be available in the Asian section of the grocery stores.

 But in case you do not get it, you can use the regular American mayo for this sauce.
 You can even try using an eggless mayonnaise for an egg-free version.